 - Go to bed and get up at the same time each day

-- Make sure the room that you sleep in is a comfortable and soothing place - an untidy room may be distracting and make you feel anxious
+- Make sure the room you sleep in is comfortable, calm, quiet and soothing and a nice temperature

 - Spend time relaxing before you go to bed – have a bath, read or listen to music

-- Avoid caffeine (coffee, tea, chocolate and cola drinks) after early afternoon
+- Don't drink caffeine (coffee, tea, chocolate and cola drinks) after early afternoon

-- Limit daytime naps to 45 minutes so it doesn't stop you sleeping at night
+- Limit daytime naps to 45 minutes so they don’t stop you sleeping at night

 - Have a light snack before you go to bed to stop hunger waking you up